Online fax service for small business

 Insurance and benefits.
 Workers' comp claims, group health enrollment forms, and coverage verification requests are frequently fax-only.
 Insurance carriers publish fax numbers specifically for these submissions.

 Government licensing and registration.
-Business license renewals, contractor certifications, and state agency forms often accept fax as the fastest submission method.
-Some agencies require it.
+Some current business license, contractor certification, and state agency instructions list fax as an accepted submission method.

 Banking and finance.
 Loan applications, account verification forms, and wire transfer authorizations are commonly faxed to banks and credit unions.
 The fax creates a record that email doesn't.